-An internship allows you to engage in a short-term, real work experience with an emphasis on training, mentoring, networking, earning academic credit, building your professional resume, testing out a career path.
+An internship allows you to engage in a short-term real work experience with an emphasis on training, mentor, network, earn academic credit, build your professional resume, and test out a career path.
 An internship, unlike a part-time job, is a pre-professional work experience in which the student has intentional learning goals.
 Internships involve the application of academic learning in the "real world of work".
 Any SMC student, with any major, any class level can do an internship.
 However, some internships require a certain class level, GPA, or specific classes.

 How do I find an internship?

-Internship books in Career Center & Library See handout with library references.
+- Internship books in Career Center & Library.